roc-lang/roc/crates/compiler/str/README.md

 ## Pointing to the first element

-The fact that the reference count may or may not be present could creat a tricky situation for some `List` operations.
+The fact that the reference count may or may not be present could create a tricky situation for some `List` operations.

 For example, should `List.get 0` return the first 16B of the heap-allocated bytes, or the second 16B?
 If there's a reference count in the first 16B, it should return the second 16B.
 If there's no refcount, it should return the first 16B.